-So let’s start with the history of the kimono and how its significance has evolved into how it’s used in today’s Japan.
+So let’s start with the history of the kimono and how its significance has evolved into its uses in modern-day Japan.

 Taken from the Chinese Wu Dynasty in the 8th century, the kimono was first seen with shorter sleeves and was known as the kosode.